 It just depends on the facts and circumstances.
-It is certainly inherently harder to enforce an oral commission or bonus agreement, but you don’t know until you’ve had your situation evaluated by a professional.
-Don’t lose thousands of dollars that you earned by making assumptions about your rights that may not be correct.
+It is certainly inherently harder to enforce an oral commission or bonus agreement simply because “he-said-she-said”, but you don’t know until you’ve had your situation evaluated by an experience legal professional.
+Don’t lose thousands of dollars that you earned by making assumptions about your rights that may not be accurate.

 Should I file a Wage Claim with the Texas Workforce Commission?

-At the same time, the TWC makes wage claim decisions using the Texas Payday Act and regulations that have been added to that law.
-These are different from the laws and standards used by Texas courts to make decisions in these types of cases.
+At the same time, the TWC makes wage claim decisions using a law called the Texas Payday Act and regulations that have been added to that law.
+These can be different from the laws and standards used by Texas courts to make decisions in these same types of “breach of contract” cases.
 And the laws the TWC uses to decide these cases can be 180 degrees different than what a Texas court is likely to do.
 No doubt, tons of Texas employees have lost a lot of money going through a TWC Wage Claim process on a commission or bonus because the TWC uses what, to an employee’s attorney, can be kooky and non-sensical reasoning.

 Here’s an example: A sales employee is paid on a commission-only basis.
 The agreement is that he is paid when the customer makes payment.
 This makes sense – the employer needs the cash flow to come in to pay the employee, and the employee is fine with that.
 Before he quits, he completes a number of sales.
 The only step left is for the customers to make payment.
 The employer refuses to pay him when the employer got paid – because they said he wasn’t an employee when the money came in.